Bicycle brake: Bicycles without brakes

 Track bicycles are built without brakes so as to avoid sudden changes in speed when racing on a velodrome.
 Since track bikes have a fixed gear, braking can be accomplished by reversing the force on the pedals to slow down, or by locking the pedals backwards and inducing a skid.
 Fixed gear road bikes may also lack brakes, and slowing or stopping is accomplished as with a track bike.
 Many fixed gear bikes however are fitted with a front brake for safety reasons, or because it is a legal requirement.
 Some BMX bicycles are built without brakes to forgo the expense and complication of a detangler.
 The usual method of stopping is for the rider to put one or both feet on the ground, or to wedge a foot between the seat and the rear tyre, effectively acting as a spoon brake.
 Cycle speedway is a type of close track racing in the UK, Poland, Australia, and France.
 The special built bike has a single freewheel and no brakes.
 Slowing is done during cornering by dragging the inside foot.
 These bikes are not intended for road use and are kept at the track.

-In Belgium, Australia, Germany, the UK, France, Poland, Japan, Denmark, Sweden, and Finland, it is illegal to ride a bicycle without brakes on a public road.
+In Belgium, Australia, Germany, the UK, France, Italy, Poland, Japan, Denmark, Sweden, and Finland, it is illegal to ride a bicycle without brakes on a public road.

 Single-lever two-wheel brakes

-A braking system has been fitted to selected bicycle models whereby a single lever operates first the rear brake then the front brake and it is claimed this reduces the risk of some braking-related accidents including going over the handlebars.
+The SureStop braking system uses a single lever to actuate the front brake using the friction applied to the back brake shoes by the rotation of the rear wheel from the rear brake.
+It is claimed this reduces the risk of some braking-related accidents including going over the handlebars.

 This system emphasises the use of the rear brake, fails to optimise use of front braking, whilst being marketed as a solution to the fear of toppling over handle bars.
 The system encourages complacent use of brake levers by cyclists and reinforces the myth that the front brakes of bicycles are dangerous.
+Since this system means that the brakes on both wheels are directly tied together, the legality of such a system varies based on nation.

 Cyclists young and old should seek training in the effective use of both brakes to stop in the minimum possible stopping distance in an emergency.